gregology/gregology.github.io/_posts/2024-01-03-generative-ai-framework-to-grow-thinking-agents.md

     * Workout how to best document how to craft API calls for documentation API endpoint
         * This will include optimised versions for specific LLMs
 * Create semantic network app
-    * Create a simple Flash semantic network app using previously designed API
+    * Create a simple Flask semantic network app using previously designed API
     * Dockerize the Flask app with graph-based database
 * Create some ability apps
     * Researcher ability